Dan Lanning: Oregon

 Lanning before the 2022 Holiday Bowl.

 On December 11, 2021, Lanning was named the 35th head coach at the University of Oregon, replacing Mario Cristobal after his departure to become the head coach at the University of Miami.
 Lanning signed a six-year, $29.1 million contract with the Ducks.
 In his first season with the Ducks, Lanning led the team to a 9–3 regular season record highlighted with ranked victories over BYU, UCLA, and Utah.
 The Ducks earned a spot in the Holiday Bowl, where they defeated North Carolina 28–27.

 In the 2023 season, Lanning led the team to an 11–1 regular season record, with the lone loss coming to #7 Washington on October 14.
 The Ducks had a rematch with Washington in the Pac-12 Championship, falling 34–31.
 Oregon finished the season with a 45–6 victory over Liberty in the Fiesta Bowl.

 Lanning led the Ducks to a perfect 12–0 regular season in 2024, highlighted with a 32–31 win over #2 Ohio State.
 The Ducks defeated Penn State in the Big Ten Championship Game and qualified for the College Football Playoff earning the top overall seed and a first-round bye.
 The Ducks stay in the playoff was short-lived as Ohio State defeated the Ducks in the quarterfinals at the Rose Bowl 41–21.

+Oregon started the 2025 season as the #7 team in the AP Poll.
+Lanning helped lead the team to a 5–0 start, which saw a 30–24 double overtime win over #3 Penn State.
+Oregon moved up to #3 but fell 30–20 to #7 Indiana in the next game 30–20.
+Oregon finished the regular season on a six-game winning streak to finish 11–1 and qualify for the College Football Playoff as the #5-seed.
+In the First Round, Oregon defeated #12-seed James Madison 51–34.
+In the quarterfinals, Oregon defeated #4-seed Texas Tech 23–0 at the Orange Bowl.
+In the Semifinals at the Peach Bowl, Oregon's season ended in a rematch with #1-seed Indiana 56–22.